kabyru/switch-arduino-controller/README.md

 The micro-controller is now ready for use as a controller for the Switch!
 Simply connect the micro-controller to the Switch through the USB ports (or into the USB-C port through an adapter), and will begin the scripted commands momentarily after.

 ## In Conclusion...
-This project would not be possible without the groundwork laid out by the Switch hacking community on Github, especially shinyquagsire23 and bertrandom.
+This project would not be possible without the groundwork laid out by the Switch hacking community on GitHub, especially [shinyquagsire23](https://github.com/shinyquagsire23/Switch-Fightstick) and [bertrandom](https://github.com/bertrandom/snowball-thrower).
 Their work has provided the means for how to properly communicate with the Switch via USB, as well as a way to communicate automated inputs through iterative lists.
 If you have any questions or concerns, please feel free to create an issue on this repo page.